 Example Of Twisted Car Policy

 Twisting occurs when an insured vehicle is repaired at an auto body shop that is not authorized by your insurance provider.
 When you use a shop that isn’t authorized, it is called twisting or, more accurately, unauthorized repair.
 As with any unauthorized repair situation, there are risks involved for both you and your auto body shop.
-While there are provisions in some states’ no-fault laws about what to do if you choose to go outside of your insurer’s network for repairs — such as notify them of your intentions — you should always check with them before getting service from another shop (or parts from another supplier).
+While there are provisions in some states’ no-fault laws about what to do if you choose to go outside of your insurer’s network for repairs — such as notifying them of your intentions — you should always check with them before getting service from another shop (or parts from another supplier).
 But why would anyone ever want to use another shop instead of their insurer’s?
 Well, sometimes insurers have limited hours of operation and long wait times for scheduled appointments.
 Other times they may only be able to work on certain types of vehicles or might have a waiting list so long that they can’t meet your schedule.
 And then there are those who simply don’t like dealing with their insurance company because they’ve had problems in the past or feel like they’re being treated unfairly.
 Whatever your reason may be, make sure you know what it means for you financially before going ahead with an unauthorized repair job.

 The Problem With Twisting

 Twisting is a form of insurance fraud that helps some people claim their car accidents were more severe than they really were.
 Basically, you get hit from behind, twist your body so that your back is facing oncoming traffic, and collect higher insurance payments.
-It seems like a no-brainer scam but believe it or not there are people who do it—and it actually works most of the time!
+It seems like a no-brainer scam but believes it or not there are people who do it—and it actually works most of the time!
 So if you’re planning on making an accident claim anytime soon, make sure you don’t twist your body when you get hit from behind.
 You might be hurting yourself (and potentially even others) for no reason!
 And hey, remember to buckle up too.
 That way you won’t have to worry about twisting at all.
 Because what good is twisting if you can’t twist at all?
 Right?
 Right?!
 Sorry…I’m going to go lie down now…

 Twisting Regulations and Procedures

 Because a non-standard policy like an insurance product is difficult to price, they will often require an underwriter who makes sure everything goes smoothly.
 That’s usually someone at your insurance company, but when it’s not, that’s twisting.
 The reason so many agents push you away from direct insurers like State Farm is because of twisting.
-There’s more money for agents in selling P&C than there is on no frills products through direct writers.
+There’s more money for agents in selling P&C than there is on no-frills products through direct writers.
 So, why do direct writers allow it?
 State Farm once let you compare rates directly with other companies (like Allstate), and then gave you a break if you stayed with them.
-Now, however, their website only shows one rate—State Farm’s.
+Now, however, their website only shows one rate—State Farms.
 They don’t want to be compared anymore.
 Many people are unaware of how easy it is to get a lower rate by shopping around—and how much money they could save by doing so.
 Before accepting any type of insurance, make sure you’re getting a fair deal.
 You can use websites like PolicyGenius or InsureMe to help you shop around for quotes and find out what kind of coverage you need before signing up with any insurer.
 These sites won’t sell you a policy; instead, they’ll give you information about different policies and prices based on your specific needs.
 If all else fails, you can also call different insurance companies yourself—but remember to tell each representative that you’re calling around to compare prices.
 Most importantly, always read through all documents carefully before signing anything!
 Once something is in writing, it’s nearly impossible to change later on down the road without some sort of penalty involved.
 And don’t trust anyone who says otherwise!
 If you have questions about contracts or anything else related to business ownership, talk with a licensed attorney.
 Remember: Ignorance isn’t bliss when it comes to business contracts!

 Why Would Someone Want to Twist Their Life Insurance Policy?